9 Tips for Buying Back-to-School Laptops

 One of my favorite upgrades in a laptop is the hard drive.
 Moving from a standard hard disk drive (HDD) to a solid state drive (SSD) will provide an amazing performance boost, specifically in the amount of time it takes Windows 7 or 8 to launch as well as launching intensive programs like Photoshop.
 Sitting down in class and booting up your laptop in a few seconds is perfect for taking notes.
 If your budget won’t allow it, make sure you get a laptop with a 7,200 rpm speed hard drive or one with a hybrid standard HDD / small SSD setup.

 Regarding the graphics chip, the majority of laptops and ultrabooks offer an integrated GPU with the CPU.
 If your student wants to be a filmmaker or simply likes to play computer games, consider picking up a laptop with a dedicated graphics card.
 RAM isn’t incredibly important for most students; 4GB will be just fine.
 However, if they are running into situations where multitasking is slowing down their computer, it’s relatively simple to upgrade the RAM to 8GB at a later date.

-While a touchscreen is inevitably going to increase the overall price of the laptop, Windows 8 was really made for a touchscreen interface.
+While a touchscreen is inevitably going to increase the overall price of the laptop, Windows 10 was really made for a touchscreen interface.
 It becomes more efficient to launch and control software using a touchscreen over time.
-However, if you go with a Windows 8 laptop and skip the touchscreen, consider reverting the Windows 8 design to the Windows 7 look as much as possible in order to increase productivity.
-Here’s a guide to help you out.
+However, if you go with a Windows 10 laptop and skip the touchscreen, don’t worry.
+The Start menu is back, opposite from Windows 8, and is ready for anyone that’s still used to Windows 7.

 7. Extend Your Laptop Warranty for Free with American Express or Discover